vadimtsushko/objectory/doc/quick_tour.md

     }

 So firstly we define class for embedded object BlogComment, then in class Article define getter for list of comments.
-Getter invokes factory of PersistentList class, with referense on entity object, type of elements for list and name of property as parameters.
+Getter invokes factory of PersistentList class, with reference on persistent object, type of elements for list and name of property as parameters.

 In MongoDB such a document may look like: